Experts in Teamwork and Engage collaborate to put UN Sustainable Development Goals on the agenda.

 Experts in Teamwork (EiT) is a compulsory course for all NTNU students in a master’s programme and one of the Engage center’s partners.
 This semester the EiT pilot village «UN’s sustainable development goals – what can we do in Trøndelag?» is lead in cooperation with Engage.
 EiT’s main goal is to train students’ interdisciplinary skills, which will be essential to reach UN’s sustainable development goals.

 Caroline Wang, Arna Sætherø and Somaye Maher chose to work with NTNU Eiendom and NTNU’s environmental ambition after a discussion in the group.
 They all find the work the group does meaningful.

+“The more I work with this project, the more useful I find it”, Wang says.
 She studies molecular medicine, and would have liked a greater focus on sustainability in her education.

 NTNU’s environmental ambitions includes a subsidiary goal: Students graduated from NTNU should have basic knowledge about sustainability.
 The group is still early in its process, but one can already sense a strong engagement for the assignment.

 The group wants to investigate NTNU students’ knowledge on sustainability through a survey. and find out how basic sustainability knowledge can be implemented in their education.
 Amongst the suggested solutions are incorporating it in ex.phil (already a compulsory course for all NTNU students) or EiT, or making it an individual course.

 “If all NTNU students had basic environmental knowledge, a strong competence would be brought into working life”, says Sætherø, who is studying medicine.

 “It would be surprising if it turns out that a lot of the students in the survey claims to have no knowledge about sustainability”, architecture student Maher says.
 If that turned out to be the case, it would make their work even more important.